boxen/our-boxen/README.md

 If you have any installations that are included within Odd Boxen, make sure that they are completely uninstalled before you continue.
 Don't forget to backup any personal data, such as MySQL databases, before you uninstall these services!

-## Known issues

-* Apache might not be able to load PHP after updating to Yosemite.
-In order to fix this, you should reinstall PHP by running `brew uninstall php53 && boxen`.
-* Please [file an issue](https://github.com/oddhill/oddboxen/issues/new) if you experience any other problems.
-Make sure to read the [Troubleshooting](#troubleshooting) section first though, as this may solve your problems.

 ## Installation